hashicorp/terraform-cdk/website/docs/cdktf/create-and-deploy/project-setup.html.md

 ## Project Configuration

 Initializing your project with a template generates a basic project in your preferred programming language that you can customize for your use case.
-You can do global configuration for your project through either the `cdktf.json` configuration file or the application context.
+You can manage global configuration for your project by customizing the `cdktf.json` configuration file or the application context.

 ### `cdktf.json` Configuration File